Movement is as vital for health as is eating and breathing.

 The stone or metal balls help to heal because they work on the meridian system, like acupuncture or shiatsu massage.
 According to Chinese traditional medical theory, these meridians (Jingluo) are channels or pathways through which vital energy (Qi) circulates within the body.
 Acupuncture points are also distributed along these Jingluo meridians.
 By means of the Jingluo, the ten fingers are connected with the cranial nerve and vital organs of the human body including heart, liver, spleen, lungs, kidneys, gallbladder, stomach and intestines.
 By stimulating these points with the Baoding balls, each meridian is stimulated, which in turn can create better circulation of vital energy and blood within the body.
 Exercise daily for months and years.
 In turn, you will beget good brain health, a better memory, relieving fatigue, worries and prolong your life.

 Exercise at home or really anywhere there is music or sound

 Dancing/moving to sound or music either sitting down or standing up, or a mixture of both is a great way to exercise.
 Just listen to whatever and move to the music.
 Enjoy!

-Wii fit This is a popular video game which allows you to exercise at home alone, or with friends and family.
+Wii fit This is a popular video game that allows you to exercise at home alone, or with friends and family.
 The Wii fit exercise options are split into many categories: yoga, strength training, aerobics and balance games.
 Start with a limited amount of exercise and increases when you feel able to do more.
 There is also Wii Fit ‘sports’ video with which you can try tennis, bowls, football, etc.